apache/stanbol/indexing/dbpedia/README.md

    Entityhub (for instance using the Apache Felix web console under http://server:port/system/console - with account admin / admin by default).

-   When Started it will create and configure:
+   When started it will create and configure:

    * a "ReferencedSite" accessible at "http://{host}/{root}/entityhub/site/dbpedia"
    * a "Cache" used to connect the ReferencedSite with your Data and